We tend to idealize things.

 If you open your own space you’ll be able to call all the shots on when you’re working or not working and will have more freedom, right?

-So yes, we do have more flexibility with our time.
+So yes, we do have more flexibility with our time as solo practitioners.
 We can go to a daytime yoga class, take an afternoon break to do some gardening, or go for a long walk to clear our heads without having a boss tell us to get back to work.
-It is true, you will have more control over your schedule!
+It is true, you will have more control over your schedule, and that’s pretty great.

 The other side of this issue is many of us who run our own businesses tend to work odd hours.
-For the most part, we need to work when our clients are available, so for many of us this means working evenings or weekends sometimes (or, all the time!).
+For the most part, we need to work when our clients are available.
+This means working evenings or weekends sometimes (or, all the time!).
 This can mean missing out on things our ‘normal office hours’ working friends can go to without a second thought.
 That concert on Wednesday night, or that birthday party on Saturday afternoon?
 Yeah, we often have to miss that, because we have to work.

-“Being the boss is the only way to go!”
+“Being your own boss is the only true way to run your practice!”

-Well, maybe for some of us.
+Well, maybe for some.
 Maybe you have a strong entrepreneurial spirit and have always wanted to run your own business.
 If that’s the case, and you’re aware of the pros and cons and hard work, go forward and do it!

 But let’s be realistic here.